PowerCut and Obfuscator: An Exploration of the Design Space for Privacy-Preserving Interventions for Voice Assistants: Introduction

 \section{Introduction}

-\vaT, representing network-connected speakers with integrated virtual assistants, are becoming increasingly pervasive in households.
-By the end of 2019, 200 million \vas will be present in the market worldwide, with 46\% of the devices in US households~\cite{canalsys}. \vaT offer their users a convenient way to access information, set alarms, play games, or set to-do lists. \vaT also integrate with other devices to realize smart home applications.
-However, this convenience comes at a potential privacy cost; these devices operate in always-on mode at earshot of nearby conversations.
+\vaT, or network-connected speakers with integrated virtual assistants, are becoming increasingly pervasive in households.
+In 2020, nearly 90 million US adults used a \vaT~\cite{adult}. \vaT offer their users a convenient way to access information, set alarms, play games, or set to-do lists. \vaT also integrate with other devices to realize smart home applications.
+However, this convenience comes at a potential privacy cost; these devices operate in an always-on mode at earshot of nearby conversations.

 Smart speakers already provision built-in privacy controls; they are supposed to process audio inputs locally until they detect a wake word, and they pack a button that mutes their internal microphone.
 Unfortunately, both provisions are not very effective at protecting the user's privacy.
-Recent incidents raise concerns about {\em perceived} privacy threats~\cite{abdi2019more,laualexa,malkin2019privacy,jin2018they}. \vaT can mistakenly be triggered without the presence of a wake word ~\cite{alexa_recording, kumar2018skill}, causing it to record speech not intended as commands.
-Further, security researchers have documented {\em actual} vulnerabilities that indicate the potential for malicious exploitation of \vas~\cite{alexa_compromise,gizmodo,google, apple,zhang2017dolphinattack}.
-The effectiveness of the mute button to address these problems is in doubt~\cite{laualexa}.
-Recent studies, including the one in this work, indicate that users find this button inconvenient to utilize and is not trustworthy in some cases.
+Recent incidents raise concerns about {\em passive} privacy threats~\cite{abdi2019more,laualexa,malkin2019privacy,jin2018they}. \vaT can be mistakenly triggered without the presence of a wake word ~\cite{alexa_recording, kumar2018skill,dubois2020speakers}, causing it to record speech not intended as commands.
+Further, security researchers have documented {\em active} vulnerabilities that indicate the potential for malicious exploitation of \vas~\cite{alexa_compromise,gizmodo,google, apple,zhang2017dolphinattack}.
+Further, the effectiveness of the mute button to address these problems is in doubt~\cite{laualexa}.
+Recent studies, including the one in this work, indicate that users find this button inconvenient to utilize and not trustworthy in some cases~\cite{sensys_jamming}.
+While different technical interventions have been proposed recently~\cite{sensys_jamming, chenwearable}, the design space for such interventions remains under-explored.
+This paper contributes to an improved understanding of the design elements and understanding user experience with these interventions.

-As a result, there is a need to investigate more convenient and trustworthy privacy controls for \vas.
-We believe that the design space for such interventions is underexplored and that design research into defining its elements and understanding user experience with these interventions is required.
-While the privacy issues surrounding \vas are of more immediate interest, our exploration can inform the design of privacy-preserving technologies in physical spaces.